Cubital Tunnel Syndrome

-The cubital tunnel is behind your “funny bone” on the inside of your elbow.
-Behind the funny bone (medial epicondyle), the tunnel is formed a bone surrounded by muscles and ligaments.
-The ulnar nerve passes through the cubital tunnel on its way from the arm to the forearm and hand.
+The cubital tunnel is behind your “funny bone” on the inside of your elbow, behind the funny bone (medial epicondyle), the tunnel is formed, a bone surrounded by muscles and ligaments.
+The ulnar nerve passes through the cubital tunnel from the arm to the forearm and hand.

 What is Cubital Tunnel Syndrome?

-Cubital tunnel syndrome is pressure on the ulnar nerve behind the funny bone causing numbness and tingling in the ring and small fingers of the hand.
+Cubital tunnel syndrome is pressure on the ulnar nerve behind the funny bone, causing numbness and tingling in the hand’s ring and small fingers.

 What Causes Cubital Tunnel Syndrome?

 In normal individuals, bending the elbow causes the ulnar nerve to stretch several millimeters.
 When this is done for activities that require repeated bending and straightening of the elbow, the nerve becomes inflamed.
-In some patients, the nerve shifts and can snap over the prominence of the medial epicondyle bone, which stretches and irritates the nerve.
-Leaning on the elbow or maintaining the elbows in a bent position for a long period of time (talking on the phone, sleeping), may cause repetitive pressure and irritation on the nerve.
+In some patients, the nerve shifts and can snap over the medial epicondyle bone prominence, which stretches and irritates the nerve.
+Leaning on the elbow or maintaining the elbows in a bent position for a long period of time (talking on the phone, sleeping) may cause repetitive pressure and irritation on the nerve.
 Direct trauma (fall, fracture) by the cubital tunnel may also damage the ulnar nerve.